 How much does Dry Needling cost?

-Dry Needling typically isn't covered by insurance companies so the cost is $50 per needling session.
+Dry Needling coverage will be determined by the insurance companies, if it is not covered the cost is $50 per needling session.

 Can you Dry Needle the same day you get adjusted?

-Patients are able to Dry Needle and get adjusted on the same visit, this is often determined by an exam and a doctor- patient consultation.
+Patients are able to Dry Needle and get adjusted on the same visit.

 -Gallatin Valley Chiropractic-